Practical information about South Sudan

 Do not take pictures of military personnel, military installations, police officers, or government buildings.

-The cuisine in South Sudan is diverse, with influences from neighboring countries and from local tribal traditions.
+The cuisine in South Sudan is diverse, with influences from neighbouring countries and from local tribal traditions.
 Staple foods include sorghum, maize, and beans, which are often served with meat or vegetables.
 A popular dish is Kisra, a flatbread made from sorghum flour.
 Visitors may also have the opportunity to try local delicacies such as roasted goat or fish.
 It is important to drink only bottled or purified water, as tap water is not safe to drink.
 South Sudan is not an easy country for vegetarians.
-There are vegetarian options and the guide will certainly help you with it.
+However there are some vegetarian options and the guide will certainly help you with it.
 Alcohol is available in some places.